 Paying off a credit note

-Suppose you have issued an invoice and your customer returns part of the order back without having paid it off.
+Suppose you have issued an invoice and your customer returns part of the order back prior to payment.
 You need to issue a credit note for the returned items and also reduce the customer's balance in the system.

 This can be done by reconciling the amounts of the debit and credit documents by entering a new payment using credit.
 It does not matter whether the payment will be made from the invoice or the credit document view page.